-- 4. Supervision Seminar (doctoral interns only): This year long seminar meets for 1 hour weekly to discuss and review theoretical models of supervision.
-Interns are provided with a forum to share and discuss their experiences as supervisors of career counseling interns. - 5.
-Outreach Seminar: This year long seminar meets 1 time per month to develop and enhance outreach and consultation skills.
+4. Supervision Seminar (doctoral interns only): This year long seminar meets for 1 hour weekly to discuss and review theoretical models of supervision.
+Interns are provided with a forum to share and discuss their experiences as supervisors of career counseling interns.

+5. Outreach Seminar: This year long seminar meets 1 time per month to develop and enhance outreach and consultation skills.
 Outreach and consultation has become an integral part of working at a university counseling center.
-Interns and fellows work with a Senior Staff Member to develop skills needed to create outreach programs and attend to the various outreach and consultation requests from the university.
+Interns and fellows work with a senior staff member to develop skills needed to create outreach programs and attend to the various outreach and consultation requests from the university.
 This seminar will also give interns and fellows the opportunity to receive feedback from their peers on presentation style and content.
 Interns and fellows will begin the seminar by presenting short topics of their choice and expertise in order to gain the confidence and skills to present to larger audiences.
 By the end of the training year interns and fellows will have developed a longer more substantive presentation and have presented on a number of topics related to college student mental health.
-Finally, with regard to campus consultation, interns and fellows will gain the necessary skills to help faculty and staff understand the signs of distress in students and the resources available to them on this campus. - 6.
-Assessment Seminar (doctoral psychology interns only): This seminar meets 2 hours every other week.
+Finally, with regard to campus consultation, interns and fellows will gain the necessary skills to help faculty and staff understand the signs of distress in students and the resources available to them on this campus.

+6. Assessment Seminar (doctoral psychology interns only): This seminar meets 2 hours every other week.
 Interns are trained in the clinical application of theories and assessment techniques relevant to career development, career choice and career counseling.
 Special emphasis is placed on knowledge and use of personality, career and vocational testing and the integration of test results in the counseling process.
-Interns are active participants in the agency's ADHD project and interns are exptected to complete at least one complete assessment batteries with written reports.
 Interns learn to administer and interpret career/vocational tests and to integrate test results into their clinical work with students who are often struggling with the complexities of academic, career and personal issues.
 Objective personality instruments may also be reviewed and discussed.

 7. Professional Development Seminar: Interns and fellows participate in a professional development seminar.
 Doctoral psychology interns have a 1 hour weekly seminar while Post-MSW interns have a 2 hour bi-weekly seminar both semesters.
 These seminars focus on the transition from trainee to professional psychologist or social worker.
 Interns and fellows are provided with the opportunity to discuss and explore their career history, including how familial and cultural factors have impacted career exposure, values, and development.
 Seminar topics also include professional identity development (professional values, attitudes, and behaviors), as well as practical skills (job search, licensure, interview strategies, and networking) - with the goal of preparing interns for the next phase in their career development.
-Past interns and fellows and current Senior Staff present to the cohort on their career paths with presenters being chosen each year based on the cohort's specific interests and goals.
+Past interns and fellows and current senior staff present to the cohort on their career paths with presenters being chosen each year based on the cohort's specific interests and goals.